symbol_muslim_call_to_prayer

 Notice in the examples the direct objects – the accusative case (مَنْصُوب)!

-PS: My Arabic for Nerds 2 deals with stuff like that extensively.
+PS: My Arabic for Nerds 2 covers these topics in detail.

 More stuff about Islam: